miurahr/docker-pyvenv-dev/README.md

 It has following python versions:

 * tag latest
   - Python 3.4.3, 2.7.9
   - PyPy  2.5.0
   - PyPy3 2.4.0

 * tag pypy
   - PyPy  2.5.0

 * tag pypy3
   - PyPy3 2.4.0

 * tag 3, 3.4
   - Python 3.4.3

 * tag 2, 2.7
   - Python 2.7.9

-ipython is also pre-installed.
+ipython is also pre-installed for py34.

 How to build
 --------------------